vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-defender-use-custom-rules.md

 ms.date: 08/07/2024
 ---

-# Use advanced hunting functions, saved queries, and custom rules in Microsoft Defender
+# Use Microsoft Sentinel functions, saved queries, and custom rules

 ## Use functions